 Great fun for foodies on Mallorca, Villa Wesco in Santa Maria del Camí is an experience centre fusing shopping with cooking classes and events from TV’s Top Chef. […] Villa Wesco Mallorca

 For a thoroughly authentic market experience, head to Sineu on a Wednesday.
 An important trading day for hundreds of years in the central town, it has stores selling everything from clothes to chickens.

-The whole family can easily spend a happy afternoon or evening at Festival Park Outlets, a California-style outdoor mall just outside Santa Maria, with dozens of boutiques and restaurants, a cinema, indoor electric go-kart track and play park with rides for little children.
+The whole family can easily spend a happy afternoon or evening at Mallorca Fashion Outlets, a California-style outdoor mall just outside Santa Maria, with dozens of boutiques and restaurants, a cinema, indoor electric go-kart track and play park with rides for little children.

 More than 250 years of Mallorcan handcraft has taken place at Gordiola, the oldest glassblowing factory on the island, situated just before Algaida.
 Inside, you can enter the workshops with their old ovens to watch the glassblowers at work; visit the museum, and browse the shop.